confluentinc/ksql/design-proposals/klip-24-key-column-semantics-in-queries.md

 and be able to provide their own.

-Though not ideal, we propose that in the short term the synthesised column can be included in the projection by by use of a new `JOINKEY` udf.
+Though not ideal, we propose that in the short term the synthesised column can be included in the projection via a new `JOINKEY` udf.
 For example, the above examples that used `*` in their projections could be expanded to the following explicit column lists:

 ```sql